karepker/karepker.github.io/_posts/2019-06-30-jadore-juin.md

 ---
-title: >-
-  "J'adore Juin" as _The Apartment_
+title: "“J'adore Juin” as _The Apartment_"
 image: https://media.karepker.com/file/karepker-com/jadore-juin/cover.jpg
-image_title: >-
-  A frame from &quot;J'Adore Juin&quot;.
+image_title: "A frame from “J'Adore Juin”."
-description: >-
-  A comparison of "J'adore Juin" and the 1960 film _The Apartment_ through the lens of Oscar Wilde.
+description: "A comparison of “J'adore Juin” and the 1960 film _The Apartment_ through the lens of Oscar Wilde."
 tags:
   - criticism
   - book